yannickmoy/vscomp_2014_proofinuse/problem2/spark/README.md

 ## What is SPARK 2014

-SPARK 2014 is a subset of Ada 2012 language offering verification capabilities, mainly with pre and post-conditions.
+SPARK 2014 is a subset of Ada 2012 language offering verification capabilities, mainly with pre and postconditions.

 GPL 2014 Edition of SPARK 2014 has been used: http://libre.adacore.com/download/configurations